 Does life insurance cover the coronavirus (COVID-19)?

-Recently, my friend Hela, who happens to be a Haven Life customer, asked if her life insurance policy covers death from a pandemic like COVID-19.
-As she put it, “I want to make sure that if I die, it won’t be excluded as some sort of global health crisis.”
+Given everything, you might be wondering if your life insurance policy covers death from a pandemic like COVID-19.
+If you die, will it be excluded as some sort of global health crisis?

-We realize that, like Hela, you may feel uncertain about how the coronavirus affects your life insurance.
-Below we’re providing clarity around questions Haven Life customers or those shopping for life insurance might have regarding the outbreak.
+We get it.
+We realize that you might feel uncertain about how COVID-19 affects your life insurance.
+Below, we’re providing clarity around questions Haven Life customers or those shopping for life insurance have asked regarding the outbreak.
 If we missed your question, our customer success team is happy to assist in answering.
-Please keep in mind that these responses are specific to policies sold by Haven Life, which are all underwritten and issued by our parent company MassMutual.
+Please keep in mind that these responses are specific to policies sold by Haven Life, which are all underwritten and issued by our parent company MassMutual or its subsidiary C.M.
+Life.

 Jump to topic: